-The Composition of the Governing Body
+The Composition of the Governing Board

-Once in place each governor plays a full and equal part in the running and management of the school.
+Once in place each governor plays a full and equal part in the running and management of the schools.
 Nobody is there to represent their particular group.
 Most are educational amateurs but bring experience from home and work.
 Each governor serves a term of four years.
 We often welcome new members to add to the diversity, skills and experience of the governing body.
-If you would like to take on this challenging but interesting and rewarding role, please contact the Chair or Clerk via the school office.
+If you would like to take on this challenging but interesting and rewarding role, please contact the Chair of Governors or Clerk via the school office.

 Chair of Governors, Co-opted (Parent)

-Vice Chair/Chair of Pupil Development, Co-opted (Parent)
+Vice Chair of Finance & Resources, Co-opted (Parent)

-Chair of Finance and Resources, Co-opted (Parent)
+Chair of Finance and resources, Local Authority

 Chair of Staff Development Commitee, Co-opted (Parent)